qgis/QGIS-Documentation/source/docs/training_manual/processing/second_alg.rst

 .. image:: img/second_alg/points.png

 The next thing we need is the polygon layer.
-We are going to create a regular grid of polygons using the *Create graticule* algorithm, which has the following parameters dialog.
+We are going to create a regular grid of polygons using the *Create grid* algorithm, which has the following parameters dialog.

 .. image:: img/second_alg/graticule_dialog.png

 The inputs required to create the grid are all numbers.
 When you have to enter a numerical value, you have two options: typing it directly on the corresponding box or clicking the button on the right--hand side to get to a dialog like the one shown next.